 All loan requests must be submitted in writing on institutional letterhead and addressed to:

-Atkinson Collection, Institute of Dental History and Craniofacial Study (IDHCS)
+Atkinson Collection, Center for Dental History and Craniofacial Study (DHCS)

 University of the Pacific, Arthur A. Dugoni School of Dentistry

 A report of research findings must be provided to the Curator at the conclusion of a research loan regardless of whether or not a formal publication results.

 Imaging Restrictions: Loaned specimens may be CT scanned, photographed, X-rayed, videotaped or otherwise imaged only if separate permission is granted in advance.